 If you consider yourself a cash-strapped student, yet you're feasting on Tesco's Finest Parma ham and M&S brie, you're doing something wrong.

 Your years spent surviving on a student loan budget at university is the prime time to discover the art of supermarket downshifting: swap your luxury buys for cheaper alternatives, and you'll knock a shedload off the cost of your shopping basket.

 By using the supermarket downshift mentality next time you shop, you can save around a third on your weekly food spending.
 So if you normally spend £30 a week on food, you can cut that down to roughly £20!
 That's a saving of £520 a year!

 What's in this guide?

 What is supermarket downshifting?

-The supermarket downshift method is based on the premise that supermarkets stock four different price levels of loads of their staple products, but the only real difference between the products is the price tag.
+The supermarket downshift method is based on the premise that supermarkets stock four different price levels of their staple products, with the only real difference between the products being the price tag.

 The four levels are: